WordPress Vulnerability Database API

 Some statistics

 How many plugins, or themes are affected by vulnerabilities?
-(Some data as 2023-06-01)
+(2024-04-01)

 Check the statistics in our API.